 4. Data Security - Businesses are to ensure that the data collected and stored is secure and cannot be accessed by unauthorized persons.
 This further helps in ensuring the accuracy of the information.
 Businesses are required to adopt the following measures to ensure compliance with the PIPL and to prevent unauthorised access to PI or PI leaks and distortions:

-5. Joint Handling of PI - Specific consent of user is required for sharing of PI with a third party.
-Business intending to process data with the help of a third party is to jointly decide on PI handling purpose, method, rights and obligations.
-In case any harm of PI rights and interests results in damages, they are jointly liable as per law.
-They are required to conclude an agreement specifying the purpose, time limit, handling method, categories of personal information aimed to be collected, as well as the protection measures which would be undertaken to ensure safety and accuracy of the data.
-In case of any termination of such joint handling, the data is to be returned to the original collector/handler of information.
+5. Joint Handling of PI - Specific consent of the user is required for sharing PI with a third party.
+Business intending to process data with the help of a third party is to jointly decide on PI handling purpose, method, rights, and obligations.
+In case any harm to PI's rights and interests results in damages, they are jointly liable as per law.
+They are required to conclude an agreement specifying the purpose, time limit, handling method, categories of personal information aimed to be collected, as well as the protection measures which would be undertaken to ensure the safety and accuracy of the data.
+In case of any termination of such joint handling, the data is to be returned to the original collector/handler of the information.

 6. Retention of data - PI is to be retained for the shortest period necessary to realize the purpose of the PI handling.
 PI handlers shall proactively delete PI in the following circumstances:

-In China, usually there is a claim limitation period of 3 years, therefore, any data is to be deleted within 3 years from the date on which the purpose of such collection was completed.
-Please see Article 188 of the Civil Code and Article 27 of Mediation and Arbitration of Labor Disputes law.
+In China, usually, there is a claim limitation period of 3 years, therefore, any data is to be deleted within three years from the date on which the purpose of the such collection was completed.
+Please see Article 188 of the Civil Code and Article 27 of the Mediation and Arbitration of Labor Disputes law.

 7. Compliance requirements -